aksisonline/The-Mockify-Project/docs/README.md

 - **rewards**: Reward items and purchases
 - **notifications**: User notifications

+The full Schema can be found in the database.sql file.

 ## Key Features

 - **User Authentication**: Email/password and OTP-based auth